MetaDocencia/SitioWeb/content/en/post/ai-reflections.md

 ---
-date: "2023-07-04"
+date: "2023-09-14"
 draft: false
 type: page
 linktitle: Critical Reflections
 summary: "We share some critical thoughts and ideas about the potential uses of AI in Education"
-title: "Thinking Critically about Artificial Intelligence and Education"
+title: "Thinking Critically about Artificial Intelligence and Education [Updated]"
 authors:
   - lacion
   - Luciana Benotti